 Right now, we're focused on AppMain and the setup that it does to enable your app to know about holographic cameras.
 With this in mind, it's important to take note of the following two requirements:

 1. For the CameraAdded event handler, the app can work asynchronously to finish creating resources and loading assets for the new holographic camera.
-This happens by requesting a deferral and creating a PPL task.
-Regardless of whether or not your app does this work asynchronously, it must ensure that it's ready to render to that camera right away when it exits the event handler or completes the deferral for it.
+Apps that take more than one frame to complete this work should request a deferral, and complete the deferral after loading asynchronously; a PPL task can be used to do asynchronous work.
+Your app must ensure that it's ready to render to that camera right away when it exits the event handler, or when it completes the deferral.
 Exiting the event handler or completing the deferral tells the system that your app is now ready to receive holographic frames with that camera included.

 2. When the app receives a CameraRemoved event, it must release all references to the back buffer and exit the function right away.
 This includes render target views, and any other resource that might hold a reference to the IDXGIResource.
 The app must also ensure that the back buffer is not attached as a render target, as shown in DeviceResources::ReleaseResourcesForBackBuffer.
 To help speed things along, your app can release the back buffer and then launch a task to asynchronously complete any other work that is necessary to tear down that camera.
 The holographic app template includes a PPL task that you can use for this purpose.

-Your app's content must be positioned in some coordinate system in order to be rendered.
+Your app's content must be positioned in a spatial coordinate system in order to be rendered.
 The system provides two primary frames of reference which you can use to establish a coordinate system for your holograms.